 It is not, therefore, the invisibility of race in France that would explain the weakness of antiracist mobilizations, since for many minorities race now embodies a meaningful frame for interpreting experience and self-definition.
 Moreover, discrimination frequently gives rise to the expression of feelings of injustice, a factor seen as a necessary condition for collective action (Gamson, 1992).
-Another striking result of the research is indeed the frequent politicization of the experience of discrimination, that we assess through the interpretation of causes of discrimination.
-45% of victims or witnesses of discrimination/stigmatization attribute it to general, structural or institutional causes, compared to 41% for individual or interpersonal causes (see Table 1)4.
-Thus, when a cause is mentioned, individuals often target a "them" that is political or institutional: the media, elected officials, France and its colonial history, certain laws, etc.
+The question then is who is deemed responsible of discrimination: other individuals with whom the victim was in contact or more general, and potentially political processes and structures?
+Table 1 below lists the causes of the experiences of discrimination mentioned by the respondents.
+45% of victims or witnesses of discrimination/stigmatization attribute it to general, structural or institutional causes, compared to 41% for individual causes4.
+Thus, when a cause is mentioned, individuals often target a "them" that is political or institutional: the media, elected officials, France and its colonial history, certain laws, etc. Conversely, few feelings of injustice are expressed towards other subaltern groups to explain discrimination or racism, despite the frequent conflicts between different fractions of banlieue residents (Wacquant, 2008).